 Finally, in 1995, the world was ready for a grown-up Michael J. Fox and he earned raves for his pivotal supporting performance as the White House press secretary in The American President.
 The following year found Fox back in familiar territory - starring as conservative, New York deputy mayor Mike Flaherty in the smart, political sitcom Spin City - and back at the top of his game, as evidenced by his back-to-back victories at the Golden Globe awards.

-This spring, Fox bid an emotional farewell to Spin City, opting to devote full-time attention to his family and his physical well being.
-He is convinced that a cure for Parkinson's will be found before he reaches age 50.
-Meanwhile, Fox remains typically brave and philosophic.
-As he explained to Barbara Walters last December, "I just feel like I've been in God's pocket for so long, I just didn't think I was going to be hammered with this.
+Fox bid an emotional farewell to Spin City, opting to devote full-time attention to his family and his physical well being.
+Meanwhile, Fox remains typically brave and philosophic as he explained to Barbara Walters, "I just feel like I've been in God's pocket for so long, I just didn't think I was going to be hammered with this.
 I would find a way to live with it, learn from it, and deal with it.
 And I have.
 My life is so filled with positives, so filled with blessings, and so filled with things I wouldn't trade for anything in the world."